DESIGNING FOR LETTERPRESS

 - Select your ink colours from the ‘Pantone Solid Uncoated’ colour swatch book.
 Don't use CMYK or RGB colours.

 - Each colour requires a separate printing plate and pass through the press.
 The more passes, the greater the cost.
-Sometimes a plate with large solid areas combined with fine type or art work may require separate plates even when printing the same colour.
+Sometimes a plate with large solid areas combined with the fine type or artwork may require separate plates even when printing the same colour.

 - Dark inks on light paper stocks work better than light inks on dark paper stocks.

-- Ask someone to check your artwork for spelling and grammar, we will not be held responsible for errors on you part.
+- Ask someone to check your artwork for spelling and grammar, we will not be held responsible for errors on your part.